ChaoticBrave/VagrantStoryRandomizer/README.md

 For some reason, if Ashley dies during the Greylands Incident, he will have the base game's starting stats when "Continue" is selected even if they were randomized.
 I will investigate this further if I can, but the best bet is to either not die or skip straight to the Wine Cellar.

+The enemy model randomizer is highly unstable even on stable builds.
+The sheer quantity on enemy and model combinations means this is difficult to thoroughly ACID test.
+Use this parameter at risk.

 ## Contact
 If you queries about the project, the best places to contact me are either one of my two Discord servers or my Twitter DMs.